I often travel to Singapore because it’s not far away from Thailand. But like what most people say, Singapore ain’t such a big place.

 Bangkok is a huge city and nail salons with manicure and pedicure spa services are plenty.
 So I primarily focused on an area that I’m very familiar with and one that is super easy for foreign tourists to get to.

-GG Nail Salon Spa Chairs
+Nail Spa Chairs

 Top Five Reasons Why My Thai Friends Recommend Glamour Girls Nail Art Salon to Tourists

-1. For a budget nail salon in Bangkok, Glamour Girls Nail Art has strict hygiene guidelines.
+For a budget nail salon in Bangkok, Glamour Girls Nail Art has strict hygiene guidelines.

-2. They pay a higher than standard industry salary to attract the best nail technicians and artists.
+They pay a higher than standard industry salary to attract the best nail technicians and artists.

 Glamour Girls’ nail technicians also specialize in acrylic extensions and gel extensions.
-As a man, I’m not even going to pretend I know what those are.
+As a man, I’m not going to pretend I know what those are.
 I just thought nail salons paint nails on fingers and toes.

 But if you’re reading this and enjoy getting your nails done all pretty then you know what I’m talking about.

-In Bangkok Glamour Girls Nail Salon is Best Known for Acrylic Extension and Gel Extension Nail Services
+Glamour Girls Nail Salon is Best Known for Acrylic Extension and Gel Extension Nail Services in Bangkok

-Anyways, Glamour Girls is well known in the Huai Khwang area as the best nail salon in Bangkok to get your acrylic extensions and gel extensions done professionally at reasonable prices.
+Glamour Girls is well known in the Huai Khwang area as the best nail salon in Bangkok to get your acrylic extensions and gel extensions done professionally at reasonable prices.

 How Much They Charge: Mani and Pedi Prices

-• Regular Color – 200THB
+Regular Color – 200THB

-• Gel Color Polish – 250THB/300THB/400THB/450THB (Price depends on which brand of nail polish you choose)
+Gel Color Polish – 250THB/300THB/400THB/450THB (Price depends on which brand of nail polish you choose)

-• Acrylic Extension – 1300THB full set.
+Acrylic Extension – 1300THB full set.
 They use OPI products.
 I don’t know what OPI is but somehow my wife says it’s important to note.
 And I always listen to my wife.

 They only charge 50THB for removing old colors.